olanikeowo/LITA-Project/README.md

 ### Exploratory Data Analysis
 This involved the exploring of the Data to answer some questions such as;
  - Calculate the following using Excel:
-   - The Top 10 store by Revenue
+   - The Top 5 store by Total Revenue
+   - Region by Total Revenue
    - Region by Unitsold
-   - Top 5 market by Revenue
+   - Top 5 market by total Revenue
-   - Bottom 5 store by Unitsold
+   - 5 Bottom store by Unitsold
+   - Total Revenue by years
 - Write queries to extract key insight based onthe following questions:
    - Find the Region with the highest UnitSold?
    - Calculate the highest revenue by Region?